vkarpov15/thecodebarbarian.com/lib/posts/20170202_mongoose_embedded_discriminators.md

 One major limitation of discriminators in mongoose `~4.7` is you can only have discriminators in top-level documents.
-For example, say instead of storing each individual event in the database you store events in batches:
+For example, say instead of storing each individual event in the database you store events in batches as shown below:

 ```javascript
 const eventSchema = new Schema({ message: String },